UW-Madison-DataScience/2025-05-19-uwmadison-DeepLearningKeras/index.md

 {% elsif site.carpentry == "incubator" %}
 **Please check the "Setup" page of the
 [lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.** Be sure to check your setup prior to the workshop — the earlier the better.
-If you need any assistance, please visit the Data Science Hub at <a href = "https://datascience.wisc.edu/hub/#dropin">Coding Meetup</a> on Thursdays, 2:30-4:30pm.
+If you need any assistance, please visit the Data Science Hub at <a href = "https://datascience.wisc.edu/hub/#dropin">Coding Meetup</a> on Tuesdays and Thursdays, 2:30-4:30pm.
 For appointments outside of Coding Meetup, please email <a href ="mailto:endemann@wisc.edu">endemann@wisc.edu</a>.
 {% endif %}